Yunanouv/Hotel-Cancellation-Prediction/README.md

 * This calculation have been calculated **without** consideration of any **deposit type**.
 The assumption if there's no deposit paid.
 * This calculation is **the maximum revenue loss we will get** without modelling.

+**4. Scenario with Modeling**

+Based on the confusion matrix, we can calculate the cost-saving calculation from 200 unseen data.
+We already got this number from our evaluation metrics from our model, but this is the calculation behind it.

+TP (Predict Canceled, Actual Not Canceled) : 72
+TN (Predict Not Canceled, Actual Not Canceled) : 85
+FP (Predict Canceled, Actual Not Canceled) : 41
+FN (Predict Not Canceled, Actual Canceled) : 2

+Given the matrix above :
+TP : 72 x 969.12
+FP : 41 x 551.86
+FN : 2 x 198

+Total Revenue Loss : $1,718.98

+**5. Comparison:**

+Without modeling: Potential revenue loss: $22,492.

+With modeling: Potential revenue loss: $1,718.98.

+Impact of modeling:
+Reduction in potential revenue loss: 1,718.98 = $20,773.02
+The model can save $20,773.

 ## Model Performance

 ### Benchmark Model